MarcusBarnes/mik/README.md

 MIK is developed by staff at Simon Fraser University Library in support of their migration from CONTENTdm to Islandora, but its longer-term purpose is as a general toolkit for preparing content for importing content into Islandora.

+Additional information is available on the MIK [wiki](https://github.com/MarcusBarnes/mik/wiki).

 ## Requirements

 PHP 5.5.0 or higher.

 ## Installation

-### Linux/OSX
+### Linux/OS X

 1. Clone this git repo.
 2. Change into the resulting directory and install Composer by running the following command: ```curl -sS https://getcomposer.org/installer | php```
 3. Run the following command: ```php composer.phar install```

 ### Windows

-1. Clone this git repo (or download the zip if you don't have git).
-2. Install PHP and ensure that you can run `php -v` from a command prompt (you will need to adjust your PATH so it can find php.exe).
+1. Install PHP and ensure that you can run `php -v` from a command prompt (you will need to adjust your PATH so it can find php.exe).
-3. Make sure the required extensions are enabled by adding these lines to your php.ini:
+2. Make sure the required extensions are enabled by adding these lines to your php.ini:

   ```
   extension_dir = "ext"
   extension=php_openssl.dll
   extension=php_mbstring.dll
   ```
+3. Clone this git repo (or download the zip if you don't have git).
 4. Install composer using "Composer-Setup.exe" linked from the [Composer website](https://getcomposer.org/doc/00-intro.md).
 5. In the mik directory, run `composer install`